 Nehassaiu deGannes (’94, ’03): Nehassaiu deGannes is a poet whose love of language encompasses a life in the theater.
 She has two award-winning chapbooks: Percussion, Salt & Honey (The Philbrick Prize for New England Poets, selected by Michael Harper) and Undressing The River (2011 Center For Book Arts Letterpress Award, selected by Kimiko Hahn and Sharon Dolin.)
 Her poems have also appeared in Callaloo, Poem Memoir Story, American Poetry Review, Caribbean Writer, Painted Bride Quarterly, Tuesday: An Art Project, TORCH, Encyclopedia Project, After Shocks: The Poetry of Recovery Anthology, Crab Orchard Review, ARAVA Review and The Cave Canem XII Anthology.
 Nehassaiu’s fellowships and residencies include Cave Canem, The Vermont Studio Center, Soul Mountain and a Rhode Island State Council on The Arts Poetry Fellowship.
 She completed her MFA in Poetry at Brown University and The Graduate Acting Program at Trinity Rep Conservatory. www.nehassaiu.com

-Lorene Delany-Ullman’s (’98, ’14) book of prose poems, Camouflage for the Neighborhood, was the winner of the 2011 Sentence Award, and published by Firewheel Editions (December 2012).
-She recently published her poetry and creative nonfiction in Kosmos Quarterly, Parentheses Journal, and Postcard Poems and Prose.
-Her poems have been included in following anthologies: Orange County, A Literary Field Guide (Heyday Books, 2017), Bared: Contemporary Poetry and Art on Bras and Breasts, (Les Femmes Folles Books, 2017), and Beyond Forgetting: Poetry and Prose about Alzheimer’s Disease (Kent State University Press, 2009).
-She works in collaboration with artist, Jody Servon, on Saved: Objects of the Dead, a photographic and poetic exploration of the human experience of life, death, and memory.
-Together, their project has been published in Tarpaulin Sky, Tupelo Quarterly, Lunch Ticket, and AGNI.
-She attended the Community of Writers Poetry Program in 1998 and the Writers Workshops in 2014.
-Delany-Ullman currently teaches composition at University of California, Irvine. http://www.lorenedelanyullman.com/
+Lorene Delany-Ullman’s (’98, ’14) book of prose poems, Camouflage for the Neighborhood, won the 2011 Sentence Award.
+She recently published her poetry and creative nonfiction in Citric Acid, Zócalo Public Square, and TAB: A Journal of Poetry & Poetics.
+The following anthologies have included her work: Orange County, A Literary Field Guide, Bared: Contemporary Poetry and Art on Bras and Breasts, Beyond Forgetting: Poetry and Prose about Alzheimer’s Disease, and Alternatives to Surrender.
+Her manuscript, The Grief Contest, was a finalist for the 2023 Louise Bogan Award (Trio Press) and the 2020 Four Way Books Levis Prize in Poetry.
+She works with artist Jody Servon on Saved: Objects of the Dead, a photographic and poetic exploration of the human experience of life, death, and memory.
+Excerpts from their collaborative project have been published in AGNI, Tupelo Quarterly, Tarpaulin Sky, Palaver, and Lunch Ticket and exhibited nationwide in over thirty museums, galleries, and libraries.
+Saved: Objects of the Dead, as a book was published by Artsuite in January 2023.
+Delany-Ullman currently teaches writing at the University of California, Irvine.

 Photo Credit: Cris Baczek